nimadez/cli/README.md

 **Debian Assistant CLI**<br>
 Kernel 6.1.0 to 6.9.12

-This repository contains a variety of scripts for working with the Debian OS and the Linux kernel.
+This repository contains a variety of scripts for working with the Debian OS and the Linux kernel, from installation to everyday scripts.
-<br>*All scripts have a brief comment, along with a simple guide if no arguments are entered.
-But it requires some software expertise and you need to understand what you are doing.*

-⚠️ *This repository is not optimized for the end-user in any way, and does not contain any binary files.*
+###### All scripts have a brief comment, along with a simple guide if no arguments are entered.
+But it requires some software expertise and you need to understand what you are doing.<br>*This repository is not optimized for the end-user in any way, and does not contain any binary files.*

 ### Directories
 > - **.patch**: rarely used system scripts